-Numerous practice questions (with solutions) will be posted for each unit.
-Students are strongly encouraged to try these practice questions on a regular basis.
+There will be no formal assignments in this course.
+However, numerous practice problems (with solutions) will be posted for each unit.
+Students are strongly encouraged to try these practice problems on a regular basis.

 Software Download

 The latest version of Microsoft Excel (2016) can be downloaded to your computer by logging into your university email at http://365.myumanitoba.ca, clicking on the gear icon in the top right corner, and then selecting Office 365.
 On the webpage that opens in a new tab, click on Software in the Settings group and follow the instructions from there.